 Large sized formation: the requirement says that the team has to cover the floor area from back to front and from side to side.
 A limit of one (1) metre from each edge is allowed so that the gymnast does not have to be fully out on the carpet.
 The formation should be seen as one formation and not several different small ones spread out over the floor area.
-This means that there should be a connection between the gymnasts so no big gaps between them.
+All gymnasts must together form one shape where every gymnast is spaced so that no gymnast or group of gymnasts are isolated.